mericar/django_sample/README.md

 # django_sample
-django sample for practice/testing things out.
+Django sample for practice/testing things out.
+A template for anyone to build off of.